Axway/amplify-instant-gateway/content/en/docs/installation/kubernetes/_index.md

 * Turn off redaction for traceability data
 * Set log levels to debug for the agents and envoy
 * Use a custom external secret name
-* Add a list of virtual hosts to bootstrap
+* Add a list of virtual hosts to bootstrap the install.
+This means that virtual hosts doe not have to be configured before deploying an API.

 ```yaml
 global: